jiaxu-feng/jiaxu-feng/README.md

 ### Hi there 👋

 - 🔭 I'm Jiaxu(Jashu), an undergraduate student at Fudan University in Shanghai.
 I major in Physics and minor in Data Science and Statistics.
-- 🌱 I aspire to be a good data scientist, consultant, intercuturalist, and public speaker.
+- 🌱 I aspire to be a good data scientist, consultant, and public speaker.
 - 📫 Feel free to connect me on LinkedIn or send me an email.
 Look forward to another insightful conversation!
 - 😄 Pronouns: he/him